Erin-Rooney/Y1_fairbanks/README.md

 *All code should be able to be run without changing working directories.
 Please contact me if you find any issues or errors.*

-#### Funding by PNNL-EMSL Science Theme, Collaboration with SOMMOS/NEON
+#### Funding by PNNL-EMSL Science Theme, NSF Office of Polar Programs